 - At check out use coupon code: online100

 - If you’ve never taken any Kasia Mosaics Studio Classes, this is the option for you.
 Following registration, you will have full, instant, lifetime access to the class material and the template downloads.
 You will be invited to our private class page on facebook.
 Becoming a Kasia Mosaics student, future Online Classes will be available to you at a student discount.

 Welcome to our Class!

 Hello students.
 Our class is broken down into various ‘Parts’ which keep the ‘Lectures’ organized and concise.
 This makes for easy browsing and lets you take breaks and start up where you left off.
 With your online ID and password you can access all the sections from anywhere, anytime.
-Make sure to remember your user name and password as you’ll need both, each time you sign into the class.

 Once you are registered and logged into your account go back to the Online Flower Class Page and click the newly appeared ‘Start the Course’ button located under my photo on the upper right side of the page.
 Once you click that, a drop down class menu made up of ‘Parts’ and ‘Lectures’ will appear on the right side of the new page.
 Clicking each ‘Part’ will expand it into a series of ‘Lectures’ which you can click on one by one as you learn.

 Mosaics are created with many small pieces of a choice materials strategically arranged into a unified composition.
 Some of the popular materials used by modern mosaic artists are stained glass (that’s what we’ll be working with), smalti, vitreous tile, mirror, stone such as marble among many other kinds stones, china, millefori, marble, beads, shells and even found objects.